mrsalmon1976/safish.com/_pages/about.md

 permalink: /about/
 ---

-I'm Matt Salmon, previously a software developer by trade, and currently a manager who dabbles in engineering.
-This site is my personal blog for logging issues that trip me up, with the idea being that I have a reference for them in future.
-Unfortunately, in reality, I find that my "go to" is usually Google and as the years go by I often forget I actually recorded a fix, but every once in a while this site helps me so I keep on adding to it.
+I'm Matt Salmon, historically a software developer by trade, and currently managing a large technical team.
+I have deliberately technical as software engineering is what I enjoy.
+This site is my personal blog for logging issues that trip me up, so when they happen again (they always happen again) I have something to refer to.

 I also use it to host some of the software I have written and/or maintain, as well as some calculators I found fun to write and use.